sanand0/til/llms.md

     - hiring new programmers has nearly stopped, but there’s never been a better time to be a consultant on integrating AI into your business
 - 03 Apr 2025.
 ChatGPT can't yet create good sketchnotes.
 Here's the [impact of US tariffs on India](https://freeimage.host/i/35IZkqG).
 [ChatGPT](https://chatgpt.com/share/67ee16b8-e8e0-800c-a43e-63bf858f2a9c) #IMPOSSIBLE
 - 02 Apr 2025.
 No open source LLM-based tool handles live transcription _and_ allows you to query notes so far _during_ the transcription.
 The closest seems to be [Meetily](https://github.com/Zackriya-Solutions/meeting-minutes)
 - 02 Apr 2025.
-Learnings on AI code editors via Deep Research from [ChatGPT](https://chatgpt.com/share/67ecad81-6390-800c-81f6-61a65ebc5d3f), [Gemini](https://g.co/gemini/share/02249fb0c53d), [Grok](https://x.com/i/grok/share/7BLsfId9mCZOZFiO7TkmDWdol), [Perplexity](https://www.perplexity.ai/search/write-a-detailed-practical-act-OxUIlTlOQzGi0k_H7DYi3Q):
+Learnings on AI code editors via Deep Research from [ChatGPT](https://chatgpt.com/share/67ecad81-6390-800c-81f6-61a65ebc5d3f), [Gemini](https://g.co/gemini/share/02249fb0c53d), [Grok](https://x.com/i/grok/share/7BLsfId9mCZOZFiO7TkmDWdol), [Perplexity](https://www.perplexity.ai/search/write-a-detailed-practical-act-OxUIlTlOQzGi0k_H7DYi3Q): #ai-coding
   - GitHub Copilot can identify the source of a code snippet as a repo.
 That helps with copyright issues.
   - Cursor uses a shadow workspace - a temporary sandbox where it edits files before applying changes at one shot.
   - Cursor auto-complete has context of other files, i.e. inserting an class in a .js file based on another HTML file's contents.